ebowman/api-first-hand/README.md

 ## Plugin Developing

 sbt doesn't allow sub-projects to depend on each other as sbt plugins.
 To test an sbt plugin, you need a separate project.
 This project is `swagger-tester`.
 To test your changes as you're developing the plugin, cd into this directory, and run sbt.
 This project uses an sbt `ProjectRef` to the sbt plugin, which means you don't need to `publishLocal` the plugin after each change.
 Just run `reload` in the sbt console, and it will pick up your changes.

-The Api-First-Hand plugin provides a couple of commands useful for development:
+API-First-Hand provides a few commands useful for development:

-* `apiFirstPrintDenotations` - outputs a common names of different parts of the AST as they are intended to be used in generated Scala code
+* `apiFirstPrintDenotations`: outputs common names of different parts of the AST as they are intended for use in generated Scala code
-* `apiFirstPrintRawAstTypes` - outputs all type definitions as they read from the specification before type optimisations
+* `apiFirstPrintRawAstTypes`: outputs all type definitions as they read from the specification before type optimizations
-* `apiFirstPrintRawAstParameters` - outputs all parameters definitions before type optimisations
+* `apiFirstPrintRawAstParameters`: outputs all parameters definitions before type optimizations
-* `apiFirstPrintFlatAstTypes` - outputs type definitions after type optimisations
+* `apiFirstPrintFlatAstTypes`: outputs type definitions after type optimizations
-* `apiFirstPrintFlatAstParameters` - outputs parameter definitions after type optimisations
+* `apiFirstPrintFlatAstParameters`: outputs parameter definitions after type optimizations

 ## Plugin Testing

 We're using the sbt scripted framework for testing.
-You can find the tests in `plugin/src/sbt-test`, and run them by running `scripted` in the sbt console.
+You can find the tests in `plugin/src/sbt-test` and run them by running `scripted` in the sbt console.

-## Code quality
+## Code Quality

 There are some quality checks embedded into the build script:
 * the source code is (re)formatted using [scalariform](https://github.com/scala-ide/scalariform) each time it is compiled (currently deactivated).
-* [`scalastyle`](http://www.scalastyle.org) sbt command shall be used to perform code style checks before putting changes into the repository.
+* [`scalastyle`](http://www.scalastyle.org) sbt command performs code style checks before putting changes into the repository
-* [`lint:compile`](https://github.com/HairyFotr/linter) sbt command shall be used to perform static code analysis before putting changes into the repository.
+* [`lint:compile`](https://github.com/HairyFotr/linter) sbt command performs static code analysis before putting changes into the repository
-* code coverage for api and compiler modules can be executed by issuing `sbt clean coverage test` command for these projects.
-Coverage statistics can be generated using `coverageReport` sbt command.
+* Execute code coverage for API and compiler modules with the `sbt clean coverage test` command.
+Generate coverage statistics with the `coverageReport` sbt command.